 Callings and Commandments

-In the 10 minute scripted scene Callings and Commandments, father/son Davison/Charlie discuss trying to fix their broken family.
-Drama.
-2 Men.
+In short drama script Callings and Commandments, a father and son discuss trying to fix their broken family.

 DAVISON leans against a wooden/wired fence observing the chickens.